Devenish Nature Reserve, Little Durnford

 Wasp Spider - underside

 Image 2 of 2 taken at the Devenish by Richard Death on 17 August 2020

-There are way-marked trails to follow or simply wander around at will.
+There are way-marked trails to follow or visitors can simply wander around at will.

 A safe way to access the higher areas of the Reserve.